DMVis/DMVis/documentation/visualisations/TabularVisualisation.md

 - Type: `string`
 - Default: `'rgb(200,200,200)'`

-Color of the rectangle behind the header label in each column.
+Colour of the rectangle behind the header label in each column.

 ## headerOpacity

 - Type: `number`
 - Default: `1`

-Opacity of the header label in each column.
+The opacity of the header label in each column.

 ## headerRadiusX